 Tissue Paper Decoupage Pumpkins: Easy No Carve Pumpkin Decorating

 Decoupage is one of my favorite techniques, whether it’s used for furniture or patchwork pumpkins.
-This easy, no carve pumpkin idea uses tissue paper, which is perfect for using on the curves of a pumpkin.
+This easy, no-carve pumpkin idea utilizes tissue paper, which is thin enough to be used on the curves of a pumpkin.

-I love carving pumpkins with the family, but they never fail to turn into a disgusting mess.
+I love carving pumpkins with the family, but real pumpkins never fail to turn into a disgusting mess.
 We painstakingly decorate our pumpkins and then after a few days, the pumpkins are gross.

-Needless to say, no carve pumpkins are my favorite way to decorate for the fall.
-They last forever and can be stored for the next year.
+Needless to say, no-carve pumpkins are my favorite way to decorate for the fall.
+They last forever and can be stored for the following year.

 Tissue Paper Decoupage Pumpkins